vishalmamidi/sre/README.md

 network of servers that stores and distributes content to clients.
 CDNs are most commonly used to store static content, such as images and videos
 example: Cloudflare CDN

+#### Service Level Objective (SLO)
+Service Level Objective is a performance target set by a service provider to ensure the quality of their service.

+often expressed as a percentage of uptime or response time

+#### SLA - Service level agreement
+commitment between service provider and customer, Like 99% SLA how reliable/available the system is to its end users expressed in percentage

+example
+SLA for Accessibility
+SLA for Response Time
+SLA for Error Rate